Worried about your PhD Viva? Here are 6 tips to ease your mind

 Fact: Viva lasts no longer than two hours

-While stories of viva lasting for nine hours is common, generally a viva lasts anywhere between one to two hours and does not go over two hours.
-To make the most out of your time, make sure all your statistics, drawings and equations are in place and you are ready to answer any question based on your research.
+While stories of PhD vivas lasting for nine hours are common, generally a viva lasts anywhere between one to two hours and doesn’t last longer than two hours.
+To make the most out of your time, make sure all your statistics, drawings and equations are in place.
+It is also good to be prepared to answer any questions based on your research.

 Myth: The examiners will break you